pytorch/serve/test/README.md

 docker run -it --user root pytorch/torchserve:latest /bin/bash
 ```

-In the Docker CLI execute the following tests.
+In the Docker CLI execute the following cmds.

 ```
 apt-get update
 apt-get install -y git wget sudo git clone https://github.com/pytorch/serve cd serve
-./test/regression_tests.sh
 ```
+To execute tests on master run:

+`./test/regression_tests.sh `

+To execute tests on different run:

+`./test/regression_tests.sh <branch_name>`

 You can view the logs for Test execution & the Torch serve in the /tmp dir.